folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 :align: center
 ```

-The solution is usually to decrease the degree of the polynomial, click `set poly. degree...`, go to order 7 (in for this example), and change the polynomial degree to 3.
+The solution is usually to decrease the degree of the polynomial, click `set poly. degree...`, go to order 7 (for this example), and change the polynomial degree to 3.
 Then after pressing `fit cont` we get:

 ```{image} normplot_images/hdelta-degree-3.png
 :alt: Hdelta line with lower degree polynomial